Best rifle scopes 2026, ranked by use case and budget

 Second focal plane · 3-9x40 · 1-inch tube · Duplex, Hunt-Plex, CDS and specialty reticles

 This is the scope that replaced Leupold’s legendary VX-1 and VX-2 lines, and it earns the premium slot on three things rivals at this price cannot match: it is designed, machined and assembled in Beaverton, Oregon; its Twilight Light Management System coatings genuinely stretch usable light at dawn and dusk, when deer actually move; and at 12.2 ounces it is the lightest scope in its class by a wide margin.
 It also survives the same factory recoil-torture protocol as Leupold’s high-end tactical scopes, and CDS variants include one free custom laser-etched elevation dial matched to your load.
-You pay about $230 more than our budget pick for better glass and less weight, not for extra features, and that is exactly the right way to spend it on a hunting rifle.
+You pay a few hundred dollars more than our budget pick for better glass and less weight, not for extra features, and that is exactly the right way to spend it on a hunting rifle.

 Pros